Typsium/alchemist/doc/manual.typ

 == Drawing a molecule directly in Cetz

 Sometimes, you may want to draw a molecule directly in cetz.
 To do so, you can use the #cmd[draw-skeleton] function.
 This function is what is used internally by the #cmd[skeletize] function.

 #command("draw-skeleton", arg(config: (:)), arg("body"))[
   #argument("config", types: ((:)))[
     Configuration of the drawing environment.
 See @config.
   ]
   #argument("body", types: ("drawable"))[
     The module to draw or any cetz drawable object.
   ]
   #argument("name", types: (""), default: none)[
     If a name is provided, the molecule will be placed in a cetz group with this name.
   ]
   #argument("mol-anchor", types: (""), default: none)[
     Anchor of the group.
 It is working the same way as the `anchor` argument of the cetz `group` function.
 The `default` anchor of the molecule is the east anchor of the first atom or the starting point of the first link.
   ]
 ]

 The usefulness of this function comes when you want to draw multiples molecules in the same cetz environment.
 See @exemple-cez.

 == Configuration <config>

-Th configuration dictionary that you can pass to skeletize defines a set of default values for a lot of parameters in alchemist.
+The configuration dictionary that you can pass to skeletize defines a set of default values for a lot of parameters in alchemist.

 #import "../src/default.typ": default